 - “Think of Loving Hannah: Songs of Life’s Passions”

-There are eight (8) stages (which includes a family stage), in the festival.
-The stages are set in the historic district of New Bedford, utilizing the Whaling Museum theater, gardens in the district, courts and environs and the Zeiterion Performing Arts Theater.
+There are eight (7) stages in the festival.
+The stages are set in the downtown and historic district of New Bedford, utilizing the Whaling Museum theater, gardens in the district, courts and environs and the Zeiterion Performing Arts Theater.
 All sites are covered for both artists and audience.

 Our criteria for performers considered for the festival must be folk (contemporary or traditional), ethnic (Anglo/Celtic or World), and acoustic.
 Although we book some local musicians, most of the festival is made up of national and international touring musicians who generally do not perform in the Southcoast or Southeastern Massachusetts area.
-If you are a Southcoast performer interested in applying, we have our Southcoast Stage which features musicians from the immediate area.
+If you are a Southcoast performer interested in applying, we have our Southcoast Stage which features musicians from the thirteen towns of the South Coast of Massachusetts.
 Our criteria for this stage are a bit different so please email us for specifics.
+Applications are no longer being accepted for 2020.

 The festival can support a limited number of acts, so in addition to the qualifying statements listed above, performers booked are also chosen based on the ability to participate in the our workshops; name recognition with the public; a following in New England; or some special contribution.